MicrosoftDocs/architecture-center/docs/guide/multitenant/service/front-door.md

 ##### DNS configuration

+**One-time configuration:** Contoso configures two DNS entries:

+- A wildcard TXT record for `*.contoso.com`, and sets it to the value specified by Front Door during the custom domain onboarding process.
-**One-time configuration:** Contoso configures one DNS entry - a wildcard CNAME record, `*.contoso.com`, which aliases to their Front Door endpoint, `contoso.z01.azurefd.net`.
+- A wildcard CNAME record, `*.contoso.com`, which aliases to their Front Door endpoint, `contoso.z01.azurefd.net`.

 **When a new tenant is onboarded:** No additional configuration is required.